gpeyre/ot4ml/README.md

 ## Python Resources

-In the `` directory, you will find the following Jupyter notebooks:
+In this repository, you will find the following Jupyter notebooks:

 - [Optimal Transport with Linear Programming](1-linprog.ipynb)
 - [Entropic Regularization of Optimal Transport](2-sinkhorn.ipynb)